Jump to topic

 - Pediatric dentistry

-Also offered is dedicated time and training on how to complete a needs assessment in order to implement community-based changes benefiting the children of central Pennsylvania and beyond.
+Also offered is dedicated time and training on quality and improvement methods and how to complete a needs assessment in order to implement community-based changes benefiting the children of central Pennsylvania and beyond.
+This serves as the starting point for the class advocacy/health care disparity project.

 First-Year Rotations